jluishita/datasets/README.md

 ### gasConsumptionFRClean

-A curated dataset about gas consumtion in France.
+A curated dataset about gas consumption in France.
 The dataset has been elaborated by myself using the following ETL process:

 ## Natural Language Processing